scollier/SATraining/atomicDockerLVM.md

 * Take note of the automatic storage configuration for Docker by looking at the logical volumes.
-An Atomic Host comes optimized out of the box to take advantage of LVM thinpool storage instead of the loopback used with Docker by default.
+An Atomic Host comes optimized out of the box to take advantage of LVM thinpool storage, instead of the loopback used with Docker by default.

 ```